Thirulok-Ranganathan/TO-DO_PLANNER_FSD_BATCH_A52/README.md

 <h1>Summary</h1>

-The To-do Planner will be a useful tool for anyone looking to manage their tasks more efficiently.
+The To-do Planner will be a useful webapp for anyone looking to manage their tasks more efficiently.
 Its user-friendly interface, task sorting, filtering, and reminder features make it easy for users to prioritize their tasks and stay on track.